 Even though both versions of SOAP are quite similar in format, the 1.2 version is not backwards compatible with 1.1 because it uses a different XML namespace.
-Other major differences between SOAP 1.1 and 1.2 include the different structure of a Fault, and the fact that SOAPAction HTTP headers are deprecated, which means that you cannot use the SoapActionEndpointMapping or the SoapActionAnnotationMethodEndpointMapping.
+Other major differences between SOAP 1.1 and 1.2 include the different structure of a Fault, and the fact that SOAPAction HTTP headers are effectively deprecated, thought they still work.